paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 the COVID-19 pandemic was fueled, at least in part, by dramatic scenes seen in real-time around the world from large urban centers such as Wuhan, Milan, Madrid, and New York.
-In theory, there are good reasons to believe that higher density may have a positive association with the transmission of a contagious virus.
+In theory, there are good reasons to believe that higher density could have a positive association with the transmission of a contagious virus.
 It has long been known that the potential for inter-personal contact is greater in regions with higher density (see for example the research on urban fields and